vdunbar/phys-548/slides.md

 * Consider options for depositing data, either to contribute to a larger repository (GenBank), to support a publication (Dataverse or Dryad), or simply for transparency and reproducibility (OSF, Dataverse, Zenodo)
 * Make sure people know how to use your data!

 ---

-## RDM Fall Series 2021

-*

-  Note:

-  We do have a full suite of workshops coming up on RDM though as part of UBC's RDM Fall Series which brings together the Library and Advanced Research Computing and covers topics including
----

 # PubMed